MarkRBest/markrbest.github.io/_posts/2020-12-01-classifying-returns.md

 weighted avg       0.38      0.37      0.31      2000
 {% endhighlight %}

-I can only presume the reason for this is the that the estimated parameters for the unconditional distributions are not stable.
+I can only presume the reason for this is that the estimated parameters for the unconditional distributions are not stable.
-It would seem that the state persistence is stable through time however the main reason I suspect for out of sample performance being bad is if the parameters for the unconditional models differ by a lot.
+It would seem that the state persistence is stable through time however the main reason I suspect for out of sample performance is bad is if the parameters for the unconditional models differ by a lot.
 This needs more investigating.

 [tr8der-labelling]: https://tr8dr.github.io/labeling/